 The Analects, a collection of the teachings and thoughts of Confucius, reveal how he achieved his enlightenment in cultivation at the very beginning.
 He said: “Isn’t it a pleasure to study and practice what you have learned?”

-To me, learning and practice can be fun once in a while, but not all the time, especially when it is the study of a boring subject.
-After I also become a cultivator, gradually, the pleasure of learning and practice became genuine.
+To me, learning and practicing can be fun once in a while, but not all the time, especially when it is the study of a boring subject.
+After I also become a cultivator, gradually, the pleasure of learning and practicing became genuine.
 I finally learned that Confucius was not talking about scholarly learning, such as math.

 Subscribe to our Newsletter!

 Taoism is deeply rooted in Chinese history and culture.
 A very big part of Taoism is to follow the course of nature.
 It’s been repeatedly demonstrated in Chinese history that following the course of nature is the way to humanity.
 Cultivation is not something that can be demanded; it takes determination.
 It’s like trying to form good habits, such as getting up early.
 It can be difficult in the beginning, but once some of the benefits of getting up early are realized, it becomes a motivation, and through practice, an alarm clock is naturally no longer needed.

 Life is complicated; following the course of nature is easier said than done.
 Perhaps that’s why Confucius said: “At fifteen my heart was set on learning; at thirty I stood firm; at forty I was unperturbed; at fifty I knew the Mandate of Heaven; at sixty my ears were obedient; at seventy I could follow my heart without transgressing the norms.”